 Running Highlight

-1. Do wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blistersand athlete's foot.
+1. Wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blisters and athlete’s foot.
+For long distance running and long duration exercise, cotton is rotten.

-2. Do fit your walking shoes and other sports shoes with the type of sock you intend to wear them with.
+2. Fit your running shoes or other sports shoes with the type of sock you intend to wear them with.
+Get fit each time you buy new shoes.

-8. Do break in new shoes before race walking or using them for a long walk.
+6. Break in new sport shoes before racing or using them for a long run or workout.

 Dr. Pribut has been in private practice in Washington, D.C. since 1980.
 His practice specializes in Podiatric Sports Medicine, Biomechanics and Foot Surgery.
 He has also been active in computer science since the early 1980's.
 His work with computers includes the use of a variety of languages from the AI languages Lisp and Prolog to Pascal, Perl, Java, C, and C++.
-Database management programming and the use of the Internet as a communications medium have been active pursuits.
+Current projects include the use of Python, Bayes theorem, Probabilistic Graphical Models, and MDPs in biological systems and clinical decision making.
 He has been active in non-profit organization Internet use and has served as webmaster and Chief Internet Engineer for numerous national and state organizations.
-His sports medicine web site has been a useful resource for over 5 million visitors since 1995.
-Currently over 90,000 pages are served each month and viewed by more than 65,000 people each month.
+His sports medicine web site has been a useful resource for over 5.5 million visitors since 1995.
+Currently over 90,000 pages are served each month and viewed by 35,000 to 65,000 people each month.
 Dr. Pribut serves on the Runner's World Board of Advisors and is a Past-President of the American Academy of Podiatric Sports Medicine.

 Contact Information